heluio/frontend-task-a/swagger.md

 ### Resources

 Icons are not provided with this task.
-Please feel free to use freely aviable icon sets.
+Please feel free to use freely available icon sets.

 Here are [REST API docs](https://app.swaggerhub.com/apis-docs/filipjakubowski/OazeTest/1.0.0#/Performance).